Fuel For Thought

 Black Gold/Texas Tea:

 Millage may be degraded by as much as 2 percent by not using the manufacturer’s recommended grade of motor oil.
-Villa Ford’s service technician can help you select the right grade to maximize fuel economy.
+David Wilson's Villa Ford’s service technician can help you select the right grade to maximize fuel economy.

 Replacing fuel filters and air filters when recommended can help optimize fuel economy.

 Properly inflated tires can help improve fuel economy.

 Upgrading to larger or rugged wheels and tires can increase weight and rolling resistance, affecting fuel economy.